How to Network in Sport Management

 Examples of Networking Events

 You have to be in the right places to meet the right people.
 You might consider B=bookmarking Sportsnetworker.com on your web browser and visit the site at least once a week.
-Sportsnetworker is an excellent example of a helpful website that provides networking leads for sports management professionals.
+Sportsnetworker is an excellent example of a helpful website that provides networking leads for sport management professionals.
 Take note of the networking events listed for your area, and attend them with a resume and business card in hand.

-All sports management professionals should be aware of the Sports Industry Networking and Career Conference (SINC).
+All sport management professionals should be aware of the Sports Industry Networking and Career Conference (SINC).
 It is a two-day conference attended by industry power brokers who are constantly looking for new talent.
-The conference is free and provides you with direct access to sports management executives who are willing to check out your credentials and provide helpful employment leads.
+The conference is free and provides you with direct access to sport management executives who are willing to check out your credentials and provide helpful employment leads.
 Another conference worth attending is the Sports, Events, Marketing and Entertainment Conference.
 This event is the perfect opportunity to link up with industry elites.
-The conference also provides educational sessions that shed light on the true nature of the sports industry and the best approaches to ascending through the sports management ranks.
+The conference also provides educational sessions that shed light on the true nature of the sports industry and the best approaches to ascending through the sport management ranks.

 The Do’s and Don’ts of Networking Events

 Treat networking opportunities as an opportunity to expand your Rolodex.
-Though these events might not immediately score you the position of your dreams, they will certainly establish inroads with other sports management professionals, some of who have the power to hire new employees.
+Though these events might not immediately score you the position of your dreams, they will certainly establish inroads with other sport management professionals, some of who have the power to hire new employees.
 Dress formally; be on time;; always bring business cards/resumes to ensure that you have a means of staying in contact with the connections you make.

 In the End, Networking is a Two-Way Street

 Though networking is an excellent means of landing a professional gig, you should not let on that your sole motivation for attending an event is to obtain employment.
-There is a good chance that you will eventually find a job in the sports management field and be in a position to help fellow job seekers.
+There is a good chance that you will eventually find a job in the sport management field and be in a position to help fellow job seekers.
 Act professional, be courteous and respect the concept of reciprocity.
 If you are willing to share information and assist others, they will be that much more likely to help you score the job of your dreams.